vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-cloud-gateway/scg-gs.md

 #### Building Your Gateway

 You can configure a basic route by creating a method that takes in a `RouteLocatorBuilder` and returns a `RouteLocator`.
-Here's an example of `ScgGettingStartedApplication.java` complete with a custom route:
+Here's an example of `src/main/java/com/vmware/scgettingstarted/ScgGettingStartedApplication.java/ScgGettingStartedApplication.java` complete with a custom route:

 ```java
 package com.vmware.scggettingstarted;